stormasm/zednotes/discord.md

 The state would need to be stored on a view and passed in.
 We don’t support components having their own state, currently

 [discord ref](https://discord.com/channels/869392257814519848/1199799855007158352/1214662036257112105)

+Continue to take a look further at the continuuing discussion on this topic following this link.